 What is the grade level of the TEP, and what is the purpose of having it at that level of literacy?

 The grade level of the TEP is from the 11th to 12th grade.
-An extensive analysis of the job and language tasks performed by ASL/English interpreters documented that competent interpreter require a minimum English proficiency at the 11th to 12th grade level.
-Candidates who pass the TEP are then eligible for the more rigorous performance tests, which assess their ability to competently interpret in settings representative of authentic job and language tasks.
+An extensive analysis of the job and language tasks performed by American Sign Language and English interpreters documented that competent interpreters require a minimum English proficiency at the 11th to 12th grade level.
+Candidates who pass the TEP are then eligible for the more rigorous performance tests that assess their ability to competently interpret in settings representative of authentic job and language tasks.

-Is there a reason for completing the TEP in 75 minutes?
+Is there a reason for having to complete the TEP in 75 minutes?

-"Speededness" is a typical component of language proficiency tests, and especially certification tests, because it adds an element of difficulty reflective of language use in the real world.
-The TEP time limit was established through pilot testing, and reflects how long it takes even low-scoring candidates to complete the TEP.
+Speediness is a typical component of language proficiency tests and especially certification tests because it adds an element of difficulty reflective of language use in the real world.
+The TEP time limit was established through pilot testing and reflects how long it takes even low-scoring candidates to complete the TEP.

 I failed the TEP by one point.
-Why aren't allowances given to address close scores such as this?
+Why aren't allowances given to address close scores like this?

-Typically, the passing score for a high-stakes examination, such as the TEP, is set between 75 and 80 percent (score of 60-64 for the TEP).
-However, to be fair to candidates and ensure that more candidates were eligible to take the performance test, the passing score for the TEP was set at 69 percent, or 55 points, which is 5 points below the 75 percent cut off of 60 points.
+Typically, the passing score for a high-stakes examination like the TEP is set between 75% and 80%, or a score of 60-64.
+However, to be fair to candidates and ensure that more candidates were eligible to take the performance test, the passing score for the TEP was set at 69%, or 55 points, which is 5 points below the 75% cut off of 60 points.

-This accommodation is referred to as a "passing band" of 55-60, and there is a high degree of confidence that a candidate who fails by one point (54) has not demonstrated the requisite minimum proficiency to pass the exam.
-Candidates who are this close to passing are encouraged to analyze their subsection scores and engage in intensive study of grammar, vocabulary building, and testing strategies using the references found in the BEI Study Guide for Interpreter Certification Candidates.
+This accommodation is referred to as a "passing band" of 55-60, and there is a high degree of confidence that a candidate who fails by one point (54) has not demonstrated the minimum requirements needed to be an interpreter.
+Candidates who are this close to passing are encouraged to analyze their subsection scores and engage in an intensive study of grammar, vocabulary building and testing strategies using the references found in the BEI Study Guide for Interpreter Certification Candidates.

 What are the certificate equivalences for BEI Levels I-V to the current system?